Deportation of the Meskhetian Turks: Deportation

 On 31 July 1944, the Soviet State Defense Committee decree N 6277ss stated: "... in order to defend Georgia's state border and the state border of the USSR we are preparing to relocate Turks, Kurds and Hemshils from the border strip".
-On 23 September 1944, the People's Commissar for Internal Affairs of the Kazakh Soviet Socialist Republic informed the NKVD that it was ready to accept new settlers: Turks, Kurds, Hemshils; 5,350 families to kolkhozes and 750 families to sovkhozes.
-The Uzbek Soviet Socialist Republic said that it was ready to accept 50,000 people (instead of the planned 30,000).
+On 23 September 1944, the People's Commissar for Internal Affairs of the Kazakh SSR informed the NKVD that it was ready to accept new settlers: Turks, Kurds, Hemshils; 5,350 families to kolkhozes and 750 families to sovkhozes.
+The Uzbek SSR said that it was ready to accept 50,000 people (instead of the planned 30,000).
 239 railcars were prepared to transport the deportees and people were mobilized.

 The Meskhetian Turks were one of the six ethnic groups from the Caucasus who were deported in 1943 and 1944 in their entirety by the Soviet secret police—the other five were the Chechens, the Ingush, the Balkars, the Karachays and the Kalmyks.
 Their deportation was relatively poorly documented.
 Historians date the expulsion of the Meskhetian Turks to Soviet Central Asia either to 14 or 15 November 1944.
 The operation was completed by 26 November.
-At the start of the operation, the Soviet soldiers arrived as early as 4:00 a.m. at the homes of the Meskhetian Turks and did not tell them were they were being taken to.
+At the start of the operation, the Soviet soldiers arrived as early as 4:00 a.m. at the homes of the Meskhetian Turks and did not tell them where they were being taken to.
 The population was not given advance notice; the NKVD notification stated: "You are to be deported.
 Get ready.
 Take foodstuffs for three days.
 Two hours for preparation."
 Studebaker trucks were used to drive the Meskhetian Turks to the nearby railway stations.
 In the deportation, between 92,307 and 94,955 Meskhetian Turks, distributed in 16,700 families, were forcibly resettled from 212 villages.
 They were packed into cattle wagons and deported eastwards to Central Asia.
 By 4:00 p.m. on 17 November, 81,234 people had been dispatched.